Our Ten Step Model

 An Indigo Community Leadership Center is embedded in a school or college, enabling new participants to continually join the CIG and train new leadership.

-Indigo provides personnel to the community (see EdCorps) for the initial two-three years of the project to fill stop-gap roles, coordinate players, raise-up new leaders, and facilitate communication.
-In addition, since Indigo’s collaborative impact model catalyzes entrepreneurial opportunities, each new business formed will commit to ways in which they will give back to their community.
+Indigo provides personnel to the community for the initial two-three years of the project to fill stop-gap roles, coordinate players, raise-up new leaders, and facilitate communication.
+After this time, the CIG will continue to monitor their success and be able to maintain the project.